Healthdirect Free Australian health advice you can count on.

 How are seizures treated?

-Make sure you follow your doctor’s instructions and let them know if you have any side effects from the medication.
-Do not stop taking the medication suddenly, as this may itself cause seizures.
-If one antiepileptic drug doesn’t work for you, there are others you can try until you find the best one for you.
+Make sure you follow your doctor's instructions and let them know if you have any side effects from the medicines.
+Do not stop taking the medicines suddenly, as this may itself cause seizures.
+If one medicine doesn't work for you, your doctor may add another one or change medicines.
+There are many medicines you can try with your doctor guiding you until you find the best one for you.

 Ketogenic diet

-For children whose seizures do not respond to medication, a special diet called the ketogenic diet may help with some types of seizures.
-Your doctor or specialist will be able to advise whether this is suitable for your child.
+Some adults and children whose seizures do not respond to medicines can try a special diet called the ketogenic diet to help with some types of seizures.
+The ketogenic diet includes high fat and low carbohydrate foods.
+Your doctor or specialist will be able to advise you on if this is an option for you or your child.

 Surgery